-Results of this case are presented in figures \ref{fig:SPS_IMP_0}-\ref{fig:SPS_IMP_8}.
-Figures have been colored by $z$ magnitude at each point, identifying how the roughness of the substrate changes due to the increase in local height.
-The first two droplets have larger diameters near $9 \mu m$ with impact velocities higher than $200 m/s$.
-Hence, they have large spread factors and the splats cover a large area.
-The next two drops have smaller diameters near $3 \mu m$ and lower impact velocities below $100 m/s$.
-The last drop also has a small diameter, but impacts at the highest speed.
+Results of this case are presented in figures \ref{fig:SPS_IMP_0} and \ref{fig:SPS_IMP_8}.
+Figures are colored by the $z$ magnitude at each point, identifying how the roughness of the coating changes due to the increase in local height.
+The first two droplets, shown in figure \ref{fig:SPS_IMP_0}, have larger diameters of $9 \mu m$ with impact velocities higher than $200 m/s$.
+Hence, the splats cover a large area.
+The next two droplets have smaller diameters of $3 \mu m$ and lower impact velocities below $100 m/s$.
+The last droplet is also small, but impacts at the highest speed.
 The final coated substrate after five impacts is plotted in figure \ref{fig:SPS_IMP_8}.
-The maximum height from substrate's surface for each solidified droplet is 0.91, 1.76, 1.53, 2.40, and 2.14 $\mu m$, for droplets \#1 to \#5, respectively.
-Hence, the highest peak in the finished coating corresponds to a height of $2.40 \mu m$, which is achieved from overlapping splats of droplets \#1, \#2, and \#4.
+The maximum height from the substrate surface is 0.91, 1.76, 1.53, 2.40, and 2.14 $\mu m$, for droplets \#1 to \#5, respectively.
+Hence, the highest peak in the finished coating corresponds to a height of $2.40 \mu m$, which is achieved through overlapping splats of droplets \#1, \#2, and \#4.